 When the epidemic in Russia began in the late 1980s, drug users made up the biggest group of HIV-infections at more than 60%.
 AVERT estimates drug users still make up the majority of new infections, at 54%.
 Other high-risk groups are gay men and sex workers.
 Fear is that today the virus is increasingly spreading outside theses high risk groups.

 A rocky past, a promising future!

-Both are infected with HIV; and both are not afraid to talk about it.
+Both are infected with HIV.
+Both are not afraid to talk about it.
 But most important: both decided that their best years are still to come.
-On a cold, foggy day in early November, they talk openly of the demons of their past and their dreams for the future.
+On a cold, foggy day, early November, they talk about the demons of their past and their dreams for the future.

 a happy family

 Produced by: Bert Oele and Erwin Kokkelkoren

 Film: Willem Aerts